All for Love (play): Act Three

 Antony is returning from battle and is overwhelmed with love for Cleopatra.
 Ventidius comes to speak with Antony, who attempts to flee unsuccessfully.
-Antony does not want to go back to war but doesn't know how to stop it.
+Antony does not want to go back to war but does not know how to stop it.
 He believes Dolabella can help him and Ventidius brings Dolabella out.
 Dolabella, Antony's friend, appears after Antony's success in battle.
 Dolabella was banished for his love for Cleopatra, but he returns to a warm welcome from Antony.
 Dolabella offers a gift that will bring peace between Antony and Caesar.
 The gift is Octavia, Antony's true wife and Caesar's sister, and Antony's two daughters.
 Octavia tells Antony the war will stop when he returns to his rightful place, by her side.
 Antony and Octavia reunite, and Alexas's attempts to meddle for the sake of Cleopatra are dismissed.
 Cleopatra appears informed of her defeat.
 Alexas tells her to avoid Octavia but Cleopatra chooses to face her as a rival.
 Cleopatra and Octavia have an argument, it seems clear that Octavia is whom Antony rightfully belongs to, even if it is not she whom he loves most!